Releases of harmful substances to water

 Note: The indicator reports facility-based releases only.
 The indicator includes the amount of elemental cadmium and cadmium in any compound, alloy or mixture reported in the National Pollutant Release Inventory based on the inventory reporting criteria.
 As a result, the reported cadmium releases to water represent only a portion of the releases of this toxic pollutant to water in Canada.
 Some reported releases from Newfoundland and Labrador, Prince Edward Island, Nova Scotia, Saskatchewan, the Northwest Territories and Nunavut are too small to see in the figure.
 The figure provides a snapshot of cadmium releases by province and territory, to access all available years data please refer to the indicator’s interactive figures or, for the full dataset, to the National Pollutant Release Inventory.

-In 2020, the largest source of cadmium releases to water within each province and territory was:
+In 2022, the largest source of cadmium releases to water by province and territory was:

-- wastewater treatment in Ontario, Quebec, Prince Edward Island and Saskatchewan
+- wastewater treatment in Prince Edward Island, Ontario and Saskatchewan

-- the pulp and paper industry in British Columbia, Alberta, New Brunswick, and Newfoundland and Labrador
+- the pulp and paper industry in Newfoundland and Labrador, New Brunswick, Quebec, Alberta and British Columbia

-- mining and rock quarrying in Manitoba, Nunavut and the Northwest Territories
+- mining and rock quarrying in Manitoba, the Northwest Territories and Nunavut

-Between 2003 and 2020, reported cadmium releases decreased in all provinces and territories, except Ontario.
-However, British Columbia and Nunavut had higher cadmium releases in 2010 compared to 2003.
-Following that increase, reported releases between 2010 and 2020 declined by 31% and 87%, respectively.
+Between 2003 and 2022, reported cadmium releases decreased in all provinces and territories, except Prince Edward Island, the Northwest Territories, Newfoundland and Labrador, and Ontario.
+The former two had no reported releases in 2003, and the latter two reported increases of 18% and 22%, respectively.
+Nova Scotia, Alberta and British Columbia had higher cadmium releases in 2012 compared to 2003.
+Following that increase, reported releases between 2012 and 2022 declined by 97%, 52% and 62%, respectively.

 Yukon has never reported releases to the National Pollutant Release Inventory of cadmium to water.
-In 2003 and 2010, there were no reported releases of cadmium in Prince Edward Island and the Northwest Territories.
+There were no reported releases of cadmium to water in Prince Edward Island or the Northwest Territories in 2003.

 Releases of cadmium to water from facilities